Curate

 Six personas.
 One primary lens.

-The research produced six distinct personas spanning the core user segments — from first-time fitness app users navigating decision paralysis to experienced users who've abandoned multiple platforms for reasons that never made it into the app's analytics.
+The research surfaced six distinct personas spanning the core user segments — from first-time fitness app users navigating decision paralysis to experienced users who've abandoned multiple platforms for reasons that never made it into the app's analytics.

 UX JOURNEY + OPPORTUNITIES